Minister of Small Business Development

-The Minister of Small Business Development is a Minister in the Cabinet of South Africa.
+The minister of small business development is a minister in the Cabinet of South Africa.

 Formation

 President Jacob Zuma announced the formation of the new Small Business Development Ministry on 25 May 2014.
 Its purpose was to promote and develop small businesses and co-operatives by focusing on both economic incentives and legislation so as to stimulate entrepreneurship in South Africa and transform the lives of economically disadvantaged people.

 History

 In August 2012, the National Development Plan 2030 was created by the South African government and it identified small business as the key area for job creation, expecting 90% of jobs in a future economy being generated by the sector.
 Prior to the ministry's creation in 2014, small business policy and its implementation was under the control of the Trade and Industry department and its minister, with poor results.

-On 25 May 2014, President Jacob Zuma appointed his cabinet with the new ministry of Small Business Development created an its minister named as Lindiwe Zulu.
+On 25 May 2014, President Jacob Zuma appointed his cabinet with the new ministry of Small Business Development created, and its minister was named as Lindiwe Zulu.